persoo/persoo-autocomplete/README.md

 data = {
    isEmpty: false, /* is current dataset empty */
    query: "<current query>",
-   hit: { /* current hit as received from Souce (server) */ },
+   item: { /* current item as received from Souce (server) */ },
    highlightQuery: function(str) {return "<highlighted query in str>"}
-      // useful for highlighting custom fields in hits
+      // useful for highlighting custom fields in items
       // - ignores cases and accents/diacritics, i.e. cr, čr, Čr, CR, ... are highlighted for query "cr"
       // - hightlights only prefixes, not text in the middle of word }